Al Maha Petroleum: History

 Al Maha was one of two main sponsors for the second World Military Cup for Soccer 2017 (CISM) which was held in Oman from January 13 to 29.

 In 2018, Al Maha signed a five-year agreement with Mwasalat to build a solar energy powered and air conditioned bus stop in Muscat.
 The deal is valued at around OMR 125,000.
 In the same year, the two companies also signed an agreement for Al Maha to construct a new fuel depot at Mwasalat's headquarters.

 Al Maha Petroleum Products Marketing Company signed a partnership agreement with Petronas Lubricants International (PLI) in April 2019.
 Making Al Maha an authorised distributor of PLI's products.
 A contract between Al Maha and the Petroleum Development Oman (PDO) was signed in November 2020, which is expected to generate initial capital investments of $20.8 million and an expected revenue of $90.9 million.
 The contract is to run from 23 August 2020 until 22 August 2035, with a possible extension until 2040.

+In May 2025, Al Maha signed two fuel supply contracts with Galfar Engineering and Contracting Company SAOG worth OMR 32.62 million.

+A 50% partnership deal to establish a vehicle technical inspection center company with Shomoul International LLC and Al Taif Tourism Investment LLC was signed by Al Maha in November 2025.

+Al Maha signed an electric vehicle fast-charging partnership with National Green Mobility Company in September 2025.

+In October 2025, Al Maha launched its PowerPlus 98 high-octane petrol.

 Corporate structure

 Overview of personnel

 The board of directors consists of Chairman Saif Salim Al Harthi, Deputy-Chairman Sheikh Mohammed Bin Sultan Bin Kalifa Al Nahyan, and board members Ibrahim Mohammed Al-Harthi, Mohammed Saif Al Kaabi, Nabil Hamed Al Mahrooqi, Abdullah Mohammed Al Mamari and Sultan Khalifa Saleh Al-Tai.
-The company is led and managed by acting Chief Executive Officer (CEO) Hamed Salim Al Maghdri.
+The company is led and managed by acting chief executive officer (CEO) Hamed Salim Al Maghdri.